 Over breakfast with Helen Kelly one morning in 2015, not long after her diagnosis, the former president of the Council of Trade Unions asked me bluntly – How the hell did the Whanganui DHB chief executive end up at the head of our union?

 Having been an NZNO Board member in 2013, I knew exactly how it happened.
 I was there when the Board met to decide who the new chief executive would be.
 Confidentiality obligations prevent me from sharing information about that meeting – who was in favour, and how the decision was reached to appoint Memo Musa.
-But even though I knew then just a fraction of what I know now, I can say that I still personally voted against hiring him.
+But for readers of this article, there would be no great surprises if I did.
+And even though I knew then just a fraction of what I know now, I can say that I still personally voted against hiring him.

 Top-level conservatism and aversion to trade unionism, however, are not the only problems now facing NZNO with deep historical roots.
 The wider social context contributing to NZNO’s present woes also include changes in Te Ao Māori.